Accreditation of IATA Agents

 IATA accreditation greatly simplifies the business relationship between travel agents and airlines.

-Some 60,000 IATA travel agents worldwide currently benefit from IATA accreditation, selling US $220 billion worth of airline tickets on behalf of some 280 IATA airline members.
+Some 60,000 IATA travel agents worldwide currently benefit from IATA accreditation, selling US $220 billion worth of airline tickets on behalf of IATA airline members.

 US Travel Agents please visit the